enanrock/libft/README.md

 Subject
 -------

-An Ecole 42's projet : [libft](https://cdn.intra.42.fr/pdf/pdf/775/libft.en.pdf) but i change this rule `All those files must be at the root of your repository`, because i think it's more confortable like this.
+An Ecole 42's projet : [libft](https://cdn.intra.42.fr/pdf/pdf/775/libft.en.pdf) but i decide to ignore this rule : `All those files must be at the root of your repository`, because i think it's more confortable like this.

 Norm
 ----